 Strategic Initiatives Grants Program

 The Niagara Community Foundation is interested in receiving Letters of Intent requesting support from the Foundation towards projects having a broad community impact which address the Foundation’s grant making priorities.
-The Foundation may consider a multi-year commitment for these projects.

 Grant Making Priorities

 - Foster cooperative, collaborative and innovative approaches to community issues

 - Show evidence of sustainability (if appropriate to the project)

 Please call or email JoAnne Krick, Director of Grants & Community Initiatives, if you have a project that you believe would fit the criteria of the Strategic Initiatives Program.